anibue/vit-pytorch/README.md

 <img src="./images/mbvit.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2110.02178">paper</a> introduce MobileViT, a light-weight and general purpose vision transformer for mobile devices.
+This `<a href="https://arxiv.org/abs/2110.02178">`paper `</a>` introduce MobileViT, a light-weight and general purpose vision transformer for mobile devices.
 MobileViT presents a different perspective for the global processing of information with transformers.

 You can use it with the following code (ex. mobilevit_xs)